Djirri Djirri

 Ky-ya is also Mandy's daughter and another one of our lead dancers.
 She has been dancing since she was 3.
 Ky-ya also helps create the dance moves with her sister Dharna, but also sings and composes some of the Djirri Djirri songs.
 Ky-ya is Wurundjeri, Dja Dja wurrung and Ngurai illum wurrung.
 Ky-ya's Spirit Protector is Walert the possum.

-Stacie has been dancing since 2017 and helps with creating new dances.
-She also takes the lead when Mandy is unavailable and explains all the cultural elements of dances and attire.
+Stacie has been dancing since she was 10 years old, and joined Djirri Djirri in 2017 and helps with creating new dances.
+She also takes the lead by explaining all the cultural elements of dances and attire.
 Stacie is Wurundjeri, Dja Dja wurrung, and Ngurai illum wurrung.
 Stacie's Spirit Protector is Dandan the rainbow lorikeet.

-Sue-Anne has been dancing since 2017.
+Sue-Anne has been dancing with Djirri Djirri since 2017.
 She supports her daughter Jedda, by dancing with her.
-Sue-Anne also takes the lead in Mandy's absence, and speaks about the healing involved in cultural dance.
+Sue-Anne also takes the lead and speaks about the healing involved in cultural dance.
 Sue-Anne is Wurundjeri and Ngurai illum wurrung.
 Sue-Anne's Spirit Protector is Dulum the black duck.
+Photo James Henry

-Sam has been dancing since 2017.
-She supports her 3 daughters, Bella, Laila and baby Azalea to be immersed in culture.
+Sam has been dancing with Djirri Djirri since 2017.
+She supports her 3 daughters, Bella, Laila and Azalea to be immersed in culture.
 Sam is Wurundjeri, Dja Dja wurrung and Ngurai illum wurrung.
-Sam will be receiving her Spirit Protector at our next ceremony.
+Sam's Spirit Protector is Marram the kangaroo.

-Mikayla has been dancing since 2017.
+Mikayla has been dancing with Djirri Djirri since 2017.
 She is also a mentor, and one of the leaders who run our dance workshops.
 Mikayla is Wurundjeri, Dja Dja wurrung and Ngurai illum wurrung.
 Mikayla's Spirit Protector is Gunuwarra the black swan.
+Photo Benny Clarke

-Hailey has been dancing since 2017.
+Hailey has been dancing with Djirri Djirri since 2017.
 She is an up and coming mentor and also holds her cultural pride high.
 Hailey is Wurundjeri, Dja Dja wurrung and Ngurai illum wurrung.
 Hailey's Spirit Protector is Wurru wurru the sky.
+Photo Benny Clarke

-Nanjera has been dancing since she was 4.
+Nanjera has been dancing with Djirri Djirri since she was 4.
 She is one of the original members of Djirri Djirri.
 She always dances with pride and now dances with a possum skin belt she gained by going through the Murrum Turrukuruk Ceremony (Coming of Age).
 Nanjera is Wurundjeri, Dja Dja wurrung, Ngurai illum wurrung and Gunnai.
-Nanjera's Spirit Protector is Dirrap the fresh water mussel.
+Nanjera's Spirit Protector is the Kingfisher and her name means the fresh water mussel.

 Bella has been dancing with Djirri Djirri since 2017.
 She is a very passionate dancer and is a future leader.
 Bella is Wurundjeri, Dja Dja wurrung and Ngurai illum wurrung.
 Bella's Spirit Protector is Djirri Djirri the Willy Wagtail.